PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 ### External Vision System

-Position, Velocity or Orientation Measurements from an external vision system, e.g. Vicon, can be used:
+Position, velocity or orientation measurements from an external vision system, e.g. Vicon, can be used:

 * External vision system horizontal position data will be used if bit position 3 in the [EKF2_AID_MASK](../advanced_config/parameter_reference.md#EKF2_AID_MASK) parameter is true.
 * External vision system vertical position data will be used if the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter is set to 3.